Religion is not scientific. Neither are superstitions, astrology or homeopathy.

 So a eupseudia can only be replaced by an idea that serves the same purpose in a better way.
 This could be another lie—for instance New Age is on its way to becoming a de facto religion in the Western world.

 Or in rarer cases, a eupseudia can be replaced by an evalethia2: a good truth.
-It is rare, because the truth about fundamental matters is unpleasant: a lot of things are uncertain, we still don’t know enough about the universe, and we appear to be insignificant in the grand scheme of things.
+They are rare, because the truth about fundamental matters is unpleasant: a lot of things are uncertain, we still don’t know enough about the universe, and we appear to be insignificant in the grand scheme of things.
 But once you accept all that, it can be very freeing.
-Don’t take my word for it—certain Buddhist thought is built on evalethias.
+Don’t take my word for it—certain Buddhist thought is built on good truths.